brains-and-beards/mimic-docs/basics/response-options.md

 # Response options

-The response panel allow you to specify the response details of your endpoint:
+The response panel allows you to specify the response details of your endpoint:

 ![New Endpoint](../Images/newendpoint_details_values.png 'New Endpoint')